 Recent studies show a coexisting relationship between problematic cell phone use and substance use.
 The use of cell phones can be disruptive to the learning environment and has been shown to trigger anxiety and stress among young people.
 Independence Academy aims to educate students on the effective use of technology and the many benefits of cell phones and to help students self-regulate their use of their device.
-Students are permitted to carry their cell phone with them during the school day as long as it is not disrupting their learning.
+Students attending the Upper Course Program and the 45-day program are not permitted to have their cell phones with them during the school day.
+Students in the 45-day program that are getting ready to transition to Independence Academy may earn the privilege of carrying their cell phone with them.
+Students attending the recovery high school (top tier) are permitted to carry their cell phone with them during the school day as long as it is not disrupting their learning.
 Any staff member at the school has the right to limit a student's use of their cell phone.
 Any student who continues to use their phone despite verbal redirection from staff, will be asked to put their phone in a designated area for the remainder of the class.
 The student will get their phone back at the end of the class period.
 If a student is asked to turn over their cell phone to a staff member and refuses to do so, the student will be removed from class and disciplinary action will result.
 A student's privilege to carry their cell phone with them is contingent upon their ability to adhere to the expectations of the school.
 The principal reserves the right to revoke a student's privilege to carry their phone for any reason.
 Any lost, stolen or damaged cell phone is not the responsibility of the school or school staff.